pfekin/summation-based-transformers/README.md

 ## 📚 Future Directions
 1. Embedding dimension vs. sequence length tradeoffs
 2. Extending to multimodal inputs (text, vision, audio)
-3. Use as a diffusion model
+3. Use in a diffusion model

 ---